 Through this unique partnership, CHIRLA was able to open a satellite office inside Councilman Price’s Constituent Service Center.
 The collaboration with both of these groups has allowed the organizations to coordinate a series of workshops and clinics in schools, libraries, recreational centers, and other trusted common places throughout the District.

 The Councilmember remains resolute in his objective to raise the living standards of all District 9 residents.
 Since 2013, he has successfully secured more than $40 million into public parks and recreation.
 He remains committed to improving access to city services and under his watch, hundreds of tons of trash have been removed from streets, alleys and sidewalks.
 In addition, hundreds of new trash cans have been installed and more than 1,000 trees planted along major corridors as part of his “Clean and Green” campaign.

-He launched his decades-long career in 1993 as a public servant on the Inglewood City Council.
-Price then went on to serve in the California State Legislature as an Assemblymember in 2006 where he served as the Chair of the Assembly Committee on Elections and Redistricting and Committee on Governmental Organization.
-In 2009, as a State Senator, he chaired the Business and Professions Committee and was chosen by his colleagues to lead the California Legislative Black Caucus, as Chair, in 2010.
+Price launched his career in 1993 as an elected member of the Inglewood City Council.
+He went on to serve in the California State Legislature as an Assemblymember in 2006 as the Chair of the Assembly Committee on Elections and Redistricting, and he also chaired the powerful Committee on Governmental Organization.
+In 2009, as a State Senator, he chaired the Business and Professions Committee and was chosen by his colleagues to lead the California Legislative Black Caucus as Chair in 2010.

-A diligent, focused and determined student, Price earned a scholarship to Stanford University where he would graduate with a Bachelor’s degree in Political Science.
-He also received a Juris Doctor degree from the University of Santa Clara, School of Law.
-Price also holds lifetime teaching credential for Adult Education and for the Community Colleges.
+He received a Political Science degree from Stanford University and earned his J.D. from the University of Santa Clara, School of Law.
+Price holds lifetime teaching credentials for Adult Education and the Community Colleges.